stan-dev/posteriordb/python/README.md

 The above code requires that your working directory is in the main folder of your copy of this project.
 Alternatively, you can specify the path to the folder directly.

-To use online database use `PosteriorDatabaseGithub` class.
+Online database can be used with the `PosteriorDatabaseGithub` class.
 Remember to create and set `GITHUB_PAT` environmental variable.
-It is recommended that users create a read-only (no extra permissions) [GitHub Personal Access Token (PAT)](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for `posteriordb` use.
-It is recommended that the
+It's recommended that users create a read-only (no extra permissions) [GitHub Personal Access Token (PAT)](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for `posteriordb` use.
+It's also recommended that the
-GITHUB_PAT variable is added to user environmental variables and it is not set in Python script as shown in the example.
+`GITHUB_PAT` environmental variable is added to user environmental variables and it is not shown in Python script as in the example below.

-If not explicitly defined, `PosteriorDatabaseGithub` will create a new or use old database located at `POSTERIOR_DB_DIR` if defined and `$HOME/.posteriordb/posterior_database`.
-Each used model and data is downloaded from online dynamically when needed.
+If not explicitly defined, `PosteriorDatabaseGithub` will create a new (or use old database) located at `POSTERIOR_DB_DIR` if it's defined and finally as a fallback `$HOME/.posteriordb/posterior_database` is used.
+Each model and data is only downloaded and cached when needed.

 ```python
 >>> from posteriordb import PosteriorDatabaseGithub